 HFN 515: Advanced Nutrition in Clinical Practice I (3 credits)*

 This two part online course will offer the student an opportunity to explore the role of diet and nutrition in the prevention, progression and treatment of chronic diseases.
 First the role of diet in mediating oxidation and inflammation is reviewed.
 This is followed with presentations of nutrition therapy for specific conditions, such as obesity, insulin resistance, and cardiovascular disease, as well as issues regarding gut health, food intolerances, and gastrointestinal conditions.
 Nutrition for cancer prevention and nutrition to support athletic performance is also included.
-(Prerequisite: Survey of Nutrition Concepts, or equivalent upon approval)
+(Prerequisite: HFN 507, or equivalent upon approval)

 HFN 516: Advanced Nutrition in Clinical Practice II (3 credits)